 Jan Rainer and Mark Ashby celebrated their first anniversary in The King William on the 17th March 2018.
 They threw a party with live music to thank the local community for their support since taking on this Criterion / Wellington Inns owned free house.
 They normally stock two local real ales (Lacons) on the two hand pumps and are looking forward to another busy summer season near the Gorleston beach front.

 The Green Gate, Caister

-The Enterprise Inns owned Green Gate is set to open again on the 26th April after an extensive refit.
+The Enterprise Inns owned Green Gate opened again on the 26th April after an extensive refit.
 The pub has been taken on by local lady Mel who is looking forward to getting back into the hospitality business after a long break working in retail.
 The theme of the pub is to make the large rear function room a sports orientated bar and to keep the front, main bar more traditional in feel.
 The function room will remain available for private party hire and will also host the monthly live music event featuring local bands.
-Mel is hoping to serve one real ale, possibly Sharps Doombar, on the one hand pump to see how it goes but she is also going to have a selection of real ale in bottles available.
+Mel is serving real ale on the three hand pumps and she is also going to have a selection of real ale in bottles available.
 She is very keen to get the local darts and pool teams up and running once again.